oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 pass out
 ```

 As you can see it is just basic stuff.
-I like to have certain rules in place on every system like the earlier mentioned ssh and rsyslog that I wanted to use as example how to directly add configurations or rules to the pf.conf.
+I like to have certain rules in place on every system, like the earlier mentioned ssh and rsyslog, that I wanted to use as example how to directly add configurations or rules to the pf.conf.
 Downside to this is, you would have to replace the whole stencil file if you want to change or remove the rule.
 The stencil file could as well be blank and only have the "includes" part in it.

 The `ìncludes` section tells SMF to look for the `include` property group in every instance of the service (in this case svc:/network/firewall:default) and add the value to the by firewall-stencil-profile.xml configured file/path.
 In this case /etc/firewall/pf.conf we used the default so we would not have to reconfigure PF itself.